In finance, liquidity refers to how easily an asset can be exchanged for cash.

 In general, stocks listed on stock exchanges are considered to be more liquid than many other assets.

 That’s because — ordinarily — lots of people are buying and selling them, meaning it’s reasonably easy to exchange stocks for cash.

 But not all stocks are created equal.
-For example, the majority of the stocks on the FTSE 100 index are liquid.
+For example, the majority of the stocks on the UK 100 index are liquid.
 These are big companies and normally people will always be looking to buy and sell shares in them.